code4recovery/tsml_debug/readme.md

 - Add/update help text on the debug page
 - Add additional tabs with useful information/features

-And of course, additional testing, both around security,
+And of course, additional testing, both around security, and how it works on different sites with different themes